ffalt/aufschreib/README.md

 `node "1 prepare.js"`

-if you use mysql, tables are created and data is filled

-if you use mongo, collections are created and data is filled
+collections are created and data is filled aaaaaaandddddd wait until the process finishes

-if you use files, well, only file **"tweetstore.json"** will be created ;)

-aaaaaaandddddd wait until the process finishes

 ### 5. Server